 The United States Naval Academy Summer Seminar is the first step in navigating your future to becoming one of our nation's next generation of leaders.

 If you are currently in your junior year of high school and considering the Naval Academy as your college of choice, we strongly recommend you consider applying to Summer Seminar.
-Summer Seminar will introduce you to life at the Academy, where you will experience first-class academic, athletic, and professional training at the #1 public college in the U.S.* (Top 25 Public College in the U.S. 2017, Forbes).
+Summer Seminar will introduce you to life at the Academy, where you will experience first-class academic, athletic, and professional training at the #1 public college in the Country (released 2022 U.S. News & World Report College Ranking Report).
 Your Summer Seminar application will also serve as a preliminary application to the Academy that you will complete before or during your senior year.

-*We are aware that some school districts are still in session during our programs.
-Unfortunately we cannot adjust our dates given facility availability and our midshipman training schedules.
+*Please note Session 3 runs during a Federal holiday.
+Also, we are aware that some school districts are still in session during our programs.
+Unfortunately we cannot adjust our dates given facility availability and the midshipman training schedules.
 You may request a change to your session assignment, after selection, but admission to a different session is not guaranteed.

 Once you start your Summer Seminar application, you will NOT have the ability to save and continue your application at a later date.
 Please make sure you have all the required information before starting your application.
 We also recommend you use a cell phone number and email address that you check often so you don’t miss any communication from our Admissions team.